arosenkranz/scenarios/notebook-api-lab/01-create-notebook.md

 In the terminal on the right, the Storedog app is being instrumented for APM with Datadog.
 Live traffic to the app is also being simulated.
 This may take a minute or two.
 Once the app is running, you will see the message `Provisioning Complete` in the terminal along with your Datadog login credentials.

 Once the initialization completes, you can browse the Storedog app by clicking on the `storedog` tab in the terminal to the right.

 Throughout this lab, you will use a notebook to report on the frontend service of this application's health and correlate it with software release notes over the span of a week.

 ## Log In and Confirm Logs are Collected

-In a new window/tab, log in to the <a href="https://app.datadoghq.com/account/login" target="_datadog">Datadog account/organization</a> that was created for you by the lab.
+In a tab, log in to the <a href="https://app.datadoghq.com/account/login" target="_datadog">Datadog training account</a> that was created for you for the lab.
 If you need to recall your credentials, type `creds`{{execute}} in the terminal.

 Navigate to the <a href="https://app.datadoghq.com/logs" target="_datadog">application's Logs page</a> to confirm logs are being captured.
-There isn't anything in particular you need to look for here, just confirm that the service `store-frontend` is being logged.
+There isn't anything in particular you need to look for here, just confirm that the `store-frontend` service is being logged.

 ## Create Your Notebook